gurubamal/success_taste/README.md

 > On your hardware (laptop, desktop, server) Secure boot must be disabled from BIOS; also, virtualization should be enabled.

 > Vagrant, VirtualBox, and git should be pre-installed (restart device once after virtual box install)
+> Ensure you device doesn't go to sleep when it's idle (while scripts are running), change power, battery settings whereever applicable

 > It is expected that you are connected to internet
 > On Windows, You can use Powershell and run below commands (must be administrator) on powershell: